pachyderm/docs-content/staging/unified-installer.md

 directory: true
 ---

+{{% notice warning %}}
+The Unified Deployment experience is in Beta and has not officially been released, so these instructions are subject to change.
+{{%/notice%}}

 In this guide, we'll show you how to update your cluster configuration to support a unified installation and deployment of {{%productName%}} + Determined.

 ## Before You Start